drewdg/BSDWorkshop2024/README.md

 * The resolver configuration should be populated with at least one DNS value.Use the “Tab” key on the keyboard to move to select ok to continue.

-* For the Time Zone section go with America – North and South, United States of America, Pacific, Skip on both Time & Date screens.
+* For the Time Zone section, make sure to select no to auto UTC configuration, then go with America – North and South, United States of America, Pacific, Skip on both Time & Date screens.

 * For the System Configuration section, select sshd, select powerd and choose ok.